jeremyfo/Project-Euler/Readme.md

 ## Solutions

 All solutions were coded in Python.
-Since the point of this for me is to solve the problems and learn Python along the way the solutions are not necessarily optimized or efficient.
 Most solutions are brute-force solutions.